 This section is not only dedicated to body parts, but also to clothing.
-Indeed, some body parts are often hidden by pants, socks, or jackets and learning how to draw these objects is also important if you want to succeed at creating cartoon people.
+Indeed, some body parts are often hidden by pants, hats, or jackets and learning how to draw these objects is also important if you want to succeed at creating cartoon people.
 Once you are done drawing heads, eyes, noses and ears, why not create a beautiful jacket to complete the top part of your character?

 Drawing a cartoon jacket is relatively easy using small rectangles and squares.
 You biggest challenge (if you want to end up with a realistic illustration) is to add all these textures using shadows and reflections.

 So far we have worked mostly on the head and the top part of the cartoon character.
 For this last example, why not create pants using mostly rectangles.
 Once again, the real challenge is to draw all the imperfections and draw realistic shadows inside this illustration.
 References can be handy when working with clothing since a different posture can mean new shapes and shadows to draw.